subzeroid/instagrapi/docs/usage-guide/login-migration.md

 cl.login(USERNAME, PASSWORD)
 ```

 `login()` uses CAA directly.
-It does not try `accounts/login/` first and does not automatically fall back to that endpoint after a CAA failure.
+Since instagrapi 3.0.3, an explicit `CAA_LOGIN_FALLBACK` instruction from Instagram continues through `login_legacy()`, allowing the accounts endpoint to complete login or surface its typed error.
+Other CAA failures retain their normal error handling.
 All private mobile API requests use curl with HTTP/2 by default.
 Public web and GraphQL transports retain their separate configuration.

 ## Keep the previous login flow